yatharthb97/yatharthb97.github.io/content/classnotes/week13.md

 + Rodents have 10X olefactory sensors in comparision to humans.
 + Liquid dilutions and air dilutions are equivalent in terms of animal behaviour olfaction.

+# The evolution of brains and cognitive abilities

+<center>Alexander Kotrschal</center>

++ Guppies as a model system.
++ Linear trend of Relatver brain size and weight on log-axes.
++ Skull width is a good indicator of brain size in birds.
 +